-- (a) An eligible employee being a member or a potential member of a Fund, as well as an industrial Union whose registered list of callings incorporates any of the classification(s) of employees to whom this Award applies, may by notification of a dispute challenge a Fund on the grounds that it does not meet the requirements of clause 5.5. - (b) Notwithstanding that the Commission determines that a particular Fund does not meet the requirements of clause 5.5, the Commission may in its discretion and subject to any recommendation, direction or order it may make, recognise any or all of the contributions previously made to that Fund as having met the requirements of clause 5.5.2 up to and including the date of that determination. - (c) In the event of any dispute over whether any Fund complies with the requirements of clause 5.5, the onus of proof shall rest upon the employer.
+- (a) An eligible employee being a member or a potential member of a fund, as well as the Union, may by notification of a dispute challenge a fund on the grounds that it does not meet the requirements of clause 5.5. - (b) Notwithstanding that the Commission determines that a particular fund does not meet the requirements of clause 5.5, the Commission may in its discretion and subject to any recommendation, direction or order it may make, recognise any or all of the contributions previously made to that fund as having met the requirements or part thereof of clause 5.5.2 up to and including the date of that determination. - (c) In the event of any dispute over whether any fund complies with the requirements of clause 5.5, the onus of proof shall rest upon the employer.